-A typical Personal Fall Arrest System incorporates three components often described as the ABCs of fall protection.
-When used together, these three elements form a complete fall arrest system that offers maximum worker protection.
-The anchor/anchorage connector (A), body support (B) and connecting device (C) are the ABCs, but it’s important to consider a fourth element – descent, rescue and retrieval of a fallen worker (D).
+A typical personal fall arrest system incorporates four components often described as the ABCDs of fall protection.
+When used together, these elements form a complete fall arrest system that can offer maximum worker protection.
+The anchor/anchorage connector (A), body support (B), connecting device (C) and descent, rescue and retrieval of a fallen worker (D) are the ABCDs, but it’s important to consider two more elements: education (E) and fall protection for tools (F).

 Anchors are a secure point of attachment.
 Anchorage connectors vary by industry, job, type of installation and structure.
 They must be able to support the intended loads of a personal fall arrest system and provide a sufficient factor of safety for fall arrest.

 Body support is typically a full body harness.
 Harnesses help to distribute fall forces over the upper thighs, pelvis, chest and shoulders during a fall arrest event.
 They also provide a connection point on the worker for the personal fall arrest system when working at heights.

 Harness selection is an important equipment choice.
 Make sure you select harnesses that can help protect your workers when performing work in their specific environments.
 Worker comfort and compliance with provincial regulations are also key.

 Connectors such as shock absorbing lanyards or self-retracting lifelines connect a worker’s harness to the anchorage.